zhenyulin/twitter-bot/README.md

 [Demo](https://oqmzfh2y61.execute-api.eu-west-1.amazonaws.com/development/) using model built based on recent tweets [@realDonaldTrump](https://twitter.com/realDonaldTrump)

 ## TODO
+* modelling
   * A/B test with model built with RNNs (tensorflow.js/brain.js)
   * build model with case sensitive markchov chain model
+* app
   * UI to input twitter name to build new model
   * preview and save model in a url endpoint
   * post to twitter integration